History of Seattle: Post-war boom 1945–1970

 After the war ended, the military canceled its bomber orders; Boeing factories shut down and 70,000 people lost their jobs, and initially it appeared that Seattle had little to show for the wartime Boeing boom.
 However, this period of stagnation soon ended with the rise of the jet aircraft and Boeing's reincarnation as the world's leading producer of commercial passenger planes.

 With all the post-war growth came growing pollution of the lakes and rivers that provided much of beauty that had been Seattle's appeal to its recent immigrants.
 Also, the sprawl constantly demanded more roads, since the ones already built had terrible traffic.
 Jim Ellis and other Seattle natives, anxious to preserve the city in which they grew up, came together to institute the Metropolitan Problems Committee, or METRO, intended to manage and plan the metropolitan area.
 The original, comprehensive METRO regional plan was defeated in a vote by the suburbanites;

 METRO came back, scaled down to a sewage treatment and transport organization; METRO was eventually merged into the King County government.

 During this period, Seattle attempted to counter the decline of its downtown and the area immediately to the north by hosting the Century 21 Exposition, the 1962 World's Fair.
 The fair, given a futuristic science theme, was designed to leave behind a civic center, now known as Seattle Center, including arts buildings, the Pacific Science Center and the Space Needle, and serving also as a fairground.
 In addition, freeways were built to compensate for all this new growth for people to commute.
 Most of the Eastside (east of Lake Washington) and northern suburbs came into being during the Boeing boom, as did Interstate Highways (I-5 and I-90).
-I-5 neatly cut off Downtown Seattle from Capitol Hill and First Hill.
+I-5 cut off Downtown Seattle from Capitol Hill and First Hill.

 In conjunction with the fair, a demonstration monorail line was constructed at no cost to the city and was paid for out of ticket sales, and then turned over to the city for $600,000.
 (See Seattle Center Monorail.)
 It is now mostly a tourist attraction.
 The World's Fair arguably reenergized the downtown of Seattle, and was generally a smashing success, even finishing with a profit.

 After the war, the University of Washington also took a step forward, finally fulfilling the promise of its name under university president Charles Odegaard.
 Starting in the late 1950s, Seattle was one of the centers of the emergence of the American counter-culture and culture of protest.
 Before grunge there were beats, fringies (a local Seattle term), hippies, and batcavers.